ONEcampaign/oda_data_package/docs/why-oda-data.md

 ## Questions?

 - **How is this different from the OECD's tools?** This package programmatic access with data cleaning, currency conversion, and research features built-in.
 OECD provides raw data through web interfaces and APIs.

 - **Is the data official?** Yes, all data comes directly from OECD DAC official sources.
 The package just makes it easier to access and use.
-Note that ODA Data is not affiliated with or endorsed by the OECD.
+Note that ODA Data is not affiliated with nor endorsed by the OECD.

 - **Can I still access raw data?** Absolutely.
 You have full access to raw databases when needed.
 See [Accessing Raw Data](data-sources.md).